EmperorPinguin/Civ6-Stat-Icons/README.md

-# Civ6-Stat-Icons
-Adds Civ6-like stat icons.
+Adds new stat icons to the game.